Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

     *   Active sidebar menu items now have a `rounded-full` border radius.
     *   Overview cards on the dashboard now use a "to top" gradient based on the primary theme color, with borders matching the sidebar background.
 Card border radius increased to `rounded-2xl`.
 Text colors adjusted for visibility.
     *   Removed white borders from pie charts in dark mode.
+    *   Login Attempts chart refactored to use shadcn `ChartContainer` and `Select` for filters, with styling and functionality aligned with the provided interactive example.
 3.  **Theming Variables:** Introduced new CSS variables in `globals.css` for card gradients and card borders to ensure theme adaptability.

 ## Active Technical Patterns